-The Popular Culture Research Centre (PCRC) has a broad remit and draws together Popular Culture researchers from a range of backgrounds from the disciplines of communication, cultural, and media studies.
-The Centre is interdisciplinary and multidisciplinary in nature, and pursues the study of Popular Culture forms within both canonical and non-traditional academic frameworks.
+The Popular Culture Research Centre (PCRC) has a broad remit and draws together popular culture researchers from a range of backgrounds across communication, cultural and media studies.
+The centre is interdisciplinary and multidisciplinary in nature, and pursues the study of popular culture forms within both canonical and non-traditional academic frameworks.

-A variety of projects will be encouraged by the Centre, particularly those that take a thematic and textual approach to Popular Culture forms, including, but not limited to, the study of film, television, animation, popular literature, popular music, games, and food cultures.
+The centre encourages a variety of projects, particularly those that take a thematic and textual approach to popular culture forms, including, but not limited to, the study of film, television, animation, popular literature, popular music, games, and food cultures.

-Membership is open to any AUT staff member and postgraduate student with research interests in the field, prior a discussion with the Director of the Centre.
+Membership is open to any AUT staff member and postgraduate student with research interests in the field, before a discussion with the director of the centre.
 Associate membership is open to the wider academic and media industry partners.

 Popular Culture Research Centre

 Listen to Associate Professor and Director of the Popular Culture Research Centre at AUT, Dr Lorna Piatti-Farnell, talk about where bananas came from, why they have been 'banned' multiple times, and why they have such a hold on popular culture.
 Dr Piatti-Farnell discusses her book 'Banana: a Global History' with Radio New Zealand.